waldronlab/AppStatBio/README.md

 ## Evaluation

-### Late Policy

-Normal late policy is a 10% reduction per day.
-Reasonable exceptions can be made if you let me know in advance that you will be prevented from completing part of the course on time.
+Three components are required for class completion: 1) completion of lab exercises each week, 2) oral presentation of the final project, 3) written report of the final project.
+See details below.

 ### Labs

 Each week will include a hands-on lab session, that students are required to hand in **before the following class** by committing to this Github repository.
-These are graded on effort as "Unsatisfactory or not done" (0/5), "Partial effort" (fraction/5), or "Full effort" (5/5).
-Participation in the labs consitutes 35% of the final grade.
+You can work together on lab exercises, but everyone must hand in their individual lab.

 ### Projects

-A class project will be handed out after the second week of class, that will involve analysing a genomics dataset.
+A class project will be handed out after the third week of class, that will involve analysing a genomics dataset.
+Each student will analyse their own dataset and prepare an individual report.
 Students will present their projects in two ways:

-1. A 20-minute project presentation on March 31 (20%)
+1. A 20-minute project presentation on March 31
-2. A written report on the same project, prepared using R Markdown, due April 4 (45%).
+2. A written report on the same project, prepared using R Markdown, due April 4

-Project presentations and reports will be graded for quality of analysis, but also for presentation style and clarity.
-A grading rubric will be included in the project assignment.
+Project presentations and reports will be assessed for quality of analysis, but also for presentation style and clarity

 ## Session detail by week (subject to change)

 * Week 1
     + introduction to R
     + random variables
 * Week 2
     + hypothesis testing
     + populations and samples
     + distributions
+    + t-distribution and t-tests
 * Week 3
     + Central Limit Theorem
     + confidence intervals
-   + t-distribution and t-tests
 * Week 4
     + hypothesis tests for categorical variables (chi-square, Fisher's Exact)
     + Monte Carlo simulation
     + permutation tests
     + bootstrap simulation
 * Week 5
 * Week 6
 * Week 7